k-kuroguro/vs-knowledge-notes/README.md

 tags: [software/algorithm, math]
 ---
 ```
 Tags can be hierarchized by delimiting them with a `/`.
 The delimiter can be changed freely.
-See (Settings)[#Settings].
+See [Settings](#Settings).

 # Search
 ![Demo](./img/search_demo.gif)